Supreme Court strikes down federal law banning states from allowing sports betting

-The Supreme Court on Monday said that New Jersey can legalize sports betting, opening the door for more states to allow sports gambling.
+The Supreme Court on Monday said that New Jersey can legalize sports betting, opening the door for more states to do the same.

 The justices ruled that a federal law banning states from legalizing sports gambling, called the Professional and Amateur Sports Protection Act or PASPA, was partially unconstitutional because the federal government cannot tell states what laws they can enact.